 The CNIDP® also takes into account the requirements of BS EN, TIA and ISO standards.
-During the program students will also have access to current standards for reference purposes.
+During the program learners will also have access to current standards for reference purposes.

 The CNIDP® program is classroom based and led by one of CNet Training’s expert Instructors.

 This program is designed for telecommunications and data communications engineers within the network cabling design and installation environment, and those wishing to extend their skills, knowledge, qualifications and certifications in relation to the planning and design of cable systems within different environments.
 Learners will have sound knowledge of copper and fiber optic cabling infrastructure and awareness of networks, inside plant and outside plant.
 They will also have an understanding of how relevant standards are applied to design.

 The Certified Network Infrastructure Design Professional (CNIDP®) training program is 8 days in duration, split into a 5 day core unit (CNID®) and a 3 day professional unit (CNIDP®).

-Successful students will gain in-depth knowledge and supporting skills to confidently deliver detailed design documentation and the process of evolving a customer Statement of Requirement (SOR) into an accurate and successful tender response document.
-Students gain an understanding of the importance of national and international standards and can confidently apply them to design projects.
+Successful learners will gain in-depth knowledge and supporting skills to confidently deliver detailed design documentation and the process of evolving a customer Statement of Requirement (SOR) into an accurate and successful tender response document.
+Learners gain an understanding of the importance of national and international standards and can confidently apply them to design projects.
 Learners will also know how the tender document is processed and the assessment criteria involved.

 You will also gain the following:

 - Internationally and industry recognized BTEC Level 5 Professional Award Certified Network Infrastructure Design Professional

 - Official Certified Network Infrastructure Data Professional (CNIDP®) certification

 - Use of CNIDP post nominal letters after your name i.e. Martin Smith CNIDP